diyaa59/diyaagrams.com/content/Pfsense/WireGuard-Pfsense-Policy-Based-Routing/WireGuard-Pfsense-policy-based-routing.md

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420022701.png]]

-## Add an outbound "No NAT" policy:
+## Add an Outbound "No NAT" Policy:

-Add a "No NAT policy".

 > [!IMPORTANT]
 > NAT is eval and you should try to reduce NATing as much as you can in your life.
 The less you NAT the less kittens die....
-[Read this article](https://www.zerotier.com/blog/the-state-of-nat-traversal/) 🙁.
+[Read this article](https://www.zerotier.com/blog/the-state-of-nat-traversal/).
 >
 > ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420033042.png]]

+> [!warning]
+> I am assuming you have added your routes correctly to the `AllowedIPs` field in the WireGuard configuration on the VPS.
+You can not turn off NAT if your routes are not configured correctly.
+You can skip this step if you wish to keep murdering kittens.

 ![[Pfsense/WireGuard-Pfsense-Policy-Based-Routing/Attachments/Pasted image 20240420033206.png]]